skip to main content

 How to file a credit dispute

-It’s important to note, if you do find an error on your credit reports, it’s best to contact all three credit bureaus about the error.
-You should also contact the furnishing party — which is the lender or debt collector who provided the information to the credit bureau.
+It’s important to note, if you do find an error on your credit reports, contact all three credit bureaus about the error.
+You should also contact the furnishing party, which is the lender or debt collector that provided the information to the credit bureau.

 “If a credit reporting agency refuses to correct an error, it’s likely because the furnishing party is verifying that the information isn’t incorrect,” Ulzheimer says.
 “In that scenario, it’s best to skip over the credit bureau and deal directly with the furnishing party.”

 Individuals can also file a dispute with a credit bureau through the mail, by phone, or online.
 The Consumer Financial Protection Bureau has an example letter template you can use as a resource.
-Once you’ve filed a dispute, make sure to obtain a fresh copy of the report to make sure the file is correct.
+Once you file a dispute, make sure to obtain a fresh copy of the report to verify the file is correct.

 To file a dispute, contact the following: